KittyGiraudel/SJSJ/README.md

 ## Grunt

 [Grunt](http://gruntjs.com/) is a task runner aiming at automating tedious and possibly complex tasks.
-The idea behind Grunt (and its peer [Gulp](#gulp)) is to define tasks that peform (usually file-based) actions.
+The idea behind Grunt (and its peer [Gulp](#gulp)) is to define tasks that perform (usually file-based) actions.
 These tasks can then be run through the command line or as part of another build step.

 ## Gulp

-[Gulp](http://gulpjs.com/) section to be completed.
+[Gulp](http://gulpjs.com/) is a task runner aiming at automating tedious and possibly complex tasks.
+The idea behind Gulp (and its peer [Grunt](#grunt)) is to define tasks that perform (usually file-based) actions.
+These tasks can then be run through the command line or as part of another build step.

 ## io.js